natalia-Lupp/mapas_ODS/README.md

 # mapas_ODS
-MapasODS is a project under development that aims to create a data measurement tool to facilitate the diagnosis of water consumption in institutions.
+MapasODS is an ongoing project that develops a tool to measure and monitor institutional water consumption, supporting the United Nations 2030 Agenda and the Sustainable Development Goals (SDGs).